From Lagrangian to totally real geometry: coupled flows and calibrations: Short-time existence

 because (i) the projected equation is parabolic, so we immediately obtain existence and uniqueness within the class of sections, and (ii) for any initial data, we find ourselves in the same situation as in Corollary \ref{Lag.MF.exist.cor}: since the perturbation is tangential, we can recover a solution to MCF via reparametrization.

-It is important to stress, however, that for MCF any choice of projection would generate a parabolic equation when restricted to the space of sections: we are thus free to make the choice that best allows for returning to the original equation.
+It is important to emphasise, however, that for MCF any choice of projection generates a parabolic equation when restricted to the space of sections: we can thus make the choice that best allows for returning to the original equation.
 For Maslov flow, the additional degeneracies make us use the integrability condition to obtain existence, thus forcing us to carefully choose a projection which preserves this condition.
 This is the main difference between the two flows.

 The final step is to prove uniqueness within the wider class of all immersions.
 In this regard the two equations are very similar.
 The space of sections is locally in 1:1 correspondence with the space of non-parametrized submanifolds, \textit{i.e.}~with the space of immersions modulo reparametrization via diffeomorphisms of $L$.
 The above uniqueness result within the space of sections implies uniqueness of the corresponding flow in the space of non-parametrized submanifolds.
 Any two solutions $\iota_t$, $\iota_t'$ to MCF or to the Maslov flow, given the same initial data, thus define the same image submanifold $L_t\subseteq M$ at each time: they differ only by a 1-parameter family of reparametrizations, \textit{i.e.}~$\iota'_t=\iota_t\circ\phi_t$.
 It follows that the corresponding time derivatives differ only by a tangential term.
 On the other hand, the equations prescribe a motion which is transverse to the tangent space: orthogonal in the case of MCF, in $J(TL)$ in the case of the Maslov flow.
 In both cases, this implies that such tangential terms must vanish, so $\phi_t\equiv Id$.